-The 20th of April I left Perú’s capital Lima for a city named Pucallpa, a journey of 789 kilometers, four nights and five days.
+On the 20th of April, I left Perú’s capital Lima for a city named Pucallpa, a journey of 789 kilometers, four nights and five days.
 A map for reference:

 The grand plan was to hitch from Lima, cross over the Andes (for the 4th time) and ride it down into Pucallpa, a city at a side river of the Amazon.
 From there I wish to take a boat ride to Iquitos through many sweltering nights on the meandering river.
 Iquitos is the largest city on earth that’s only reachable by boat or plane!

 The second bus I take from the Plaza Grau in Lima will take me to Chosica.
 There’s a bunch of buses that do this route, and I picked one that’s both tiny and completely empty, because of my backpack.
 I get to sit next to the bus driver, which means I have to wear a seat belt but have more space for all my stuff.
 I always feel bad for occupying space with my stuff.
 In Perú, they will cram the buses completely full of humans of all ages.
 I ride this bus for hours through crap traffic and dodgy areas till the bus enters Chosica.
 The bus empties fast and the driver asks me where I’m going exactly.
 I say “Ricardo Palma”, the next village after some crossing.
 It’s actually where he will turn around his bus, so we drive there.